-Hearing Aid Buying Guide: What To Expect Before You Buy
+Hearing Aid Buying Guide: Read This Before You Buy

-Hearing loss can cause social isolation and frustration, which impacts many areas of our lives: work, relationships, entertainment, and even something as simple as listening to the birds outside your window.
+Hearing loss can cause social isolation and frustration.
+This, in turn, impacts many areas of life: work, relationships, and even something as simple as listening to the birds outside your window.
 As a trained audiologist, it is my job to help people reengage in these facets of life.

-The majority of individuals with hearing loss have sensorineural hearing loss, which is caused by genetics, aging, and noise exposure.
-No medicine, surgery, or treatment can recover hearing caused by this kind of hearing loss, making hearing aids the best solution.
+Most individuals with hearing loss have sensorineural hearing loss, which is caused by genetics, aging, and noise exposure.
+No medicine, surgery, or treatment can remedy this.
+Therefore, hearing aids are the best solution.

 How Do Hearing Aids Work?